xi/apca-introduction/analysis.md

 If content is easy to read because of its spacial frequency, I do not need as much color contrast.
 On the other hand, if the spatial frequency is bad, more color contrast is needed.

-So we can define a minimum required color contrast based on spatial frequency.
+There is one caveat though: The spatial frequency only defines the contrast threshold under which a pattern is not perceivable at all.
+Above that it has barely any effect.
+So we the best way to use it is to define a minimum required color contrast based on spatial frequency.

 Interestingly, a lower spatial frequency is not always easier to read though.
 [Studies have shown] that the optimal spatial frequency is at about 5-7 cycles per degree.
 Below that, features get slightly harder to detect.
 (Perhaps that is the reasons for the "you don't see the forest among the trees" phenomenon.)

-There is one caveat though: The spatial frequency only defines the contrast threshold under which a pattern is not perceivable at all.
-Above that it has barely any effect.
-In the context of accessibility we should usually stay well above that threshold.
-So it is not clear whether spatial frequency is a useful concept in this context.

-On top of that, it is not obvious how to define spatial frequency for the web.
+It is not obvious how to define spatial frequency in the context of the web.
 For text, font size and weight certainly play a role.
 But different fonts have wildly different interpretations of these values.
 Since fonts depend on user preference, we cannot know beforehand which fonts will be used.
 We also don't